 – Focus on doing big things well rather than doing small things perfectly.

-– If you want to see someone come out stronger on the other side, then allow them to struggle rather than giving them the things they are struggling for.
+– If you want to see someone come out stronger on the other side, allow them to struggle rather than give them the things they are struggling for.

 – Unattainable goals appeal to heroes.

 – To learn more and be effective, your thirst to find out what’s true should be more effective than your need to be right.
 If you are too proud of your knowledge, you will learn less and fall short of your potential.